-Enhanced Dual Enrollment System (EDES) - undergraduate fellowships
+Enhanced Dual Enrollment System (EDES) - mba school rankings

 A comprehensive approach to high-quality dual enrollment and coordinated student supports, EDES is designed to ensure that students from traditionally underserved groups succeed in college.
-EDES was collaboratively developed with the and builds on college-readiness lessons learned from the Early College High School Initiative and innovations developed by Dr. David Conley's (EPIC).undergraduate fellowships
+EDES was collaboratively developed with the and builds on college-readiness lessons learned from the Early College High School Initiative and innovations developed by Dr. David Conley's (EPIC).mba school rankings

 Enhanced dual enrollment builds on existing secondary-postsecondary collaborations to provide dual enrollment, but typically requires a greater depth of partnership to provide a coherent academic program, coordinated student supports, and professional development.
 Both formal partnership and informal collaborations provide the necessary conditions for students from traditionally underserved groups to participate in a dual enrollment program that prepares them for success in college.
 The Woodrow Wilson Foundation helps partner high schools expand the pool of students who are ready to succeed in postsecondary education through strategies based on:

 1. Clifford Adelman's research in the that found the factor most predictive of students' future success in college—leading ultimately to graduation—is the rigor of the high school courses students take, and

 2. about the necessary supports and nonacademic components that must be implemented in conjunction with academic rigor.

 Not all dual enrollment courses are created equal.
 Some are much more likely to provide opportunities for students to acquire the knowledge and key cognitive strategies—like critical thinking, reasoning and analysis, and problem-solving—that research has shown to increase their chances of future college success.
 EDES focuses on those courses, and provides faculty a way to:

 - gauge the extent to which current course offerings address key cognitive strategies and,